From spectacular waterfalls and unique wildlife to tales of the lost city of El Dorado, these are the most interesting facts about Guyana.

 Interesting facts about Guyana

-1. Guyana is a small country in northern South America bordering Brazil, Suriname and Venezuela.
+1. Guyana is a small country in northern South America that borders Brazil, Suriname and Venezuela.

 2. Guyana was originally inhabited by semi-nomadic Amerindian tribes – notably Arawaks and Caribs – who were mainly hunters and fishers.